harrycresswell/harry/content/writing/22-04-22-menus-hugo/index.md

 Sections require their own named folder, which contains either an *index.md* file, or a collection of pages, with or without an *index.md* file.
 As illustrated above.

 What’s the difference between `index.md` and `_index.md`?
 The former creates a [Leaf Bundle](https://gohugo.io/content-management/page-bundles/) (used for single pages) and the latter a [Branch Bundle](https://gohugo.io/content-management/page-bundles/) (used for section pages).
 But, I digress.

 More to the point, without Section folders, your Section Menu will not work.

 For a small site, we might decided to reorganise the content folder to get a Section Menu working.
-But, for a big site, with a mature content structure, this process could take some time, and might not be worthwhile.
+But, for a larger site, perhaps with a mature content structure, this process could take some time, and might not be worthwhile.

 The second limitation of Section Menus is that they only work for top level pages.
 To illustrate this, imagine we have a *projects* section with two projects inside.